Harsh1492/RepData_PeerAssessment1/PA1_template.md

 dataset$interval <- as.factor(sprintf("%02d:%02d", dataset$hour, dataset$minute))
 ```

-As a pre-processinf step, we need to sum the number of steps for each day in order to prepare the following analysis.
-Aggregate with the sum fuction does the trick.
+As a pre-processing step, we sum the number of steps for each day, and we average the number of steps for each interval, in order to prepare further analysis.
+Aggregate with the sum and mean fuction does the trick.

 ```r
 # create a table with number of steps per day